Serve inCoupe glass

 How to make:

 The game this drink is named after is French while the main ingredients are Spanish and Italian, but they do play Pétanque in the Basque region of Spain.
-However, both the creator of this drink and the Peychaud's bitters used in it come from the States - perhaps it took a non-European to bring these ingredients - fino sherry and amaretto - harmonious together.
+However, both the creator of this drink and the Creole-style bitters used originate from the USA – perhaps it took a non-European to bring these ingredients - fino sherry and amaretto - harmoniously together.

 Adapted from a drink created in 2014 by Andrew Bohrer at Mistral Kitchen, Seattle, USA, and named after the French game where hollow metal balls are thrown as close as possible to a small wooden jack ball.

-Andrew's original recipe calls for 2 shots of Toro Albalá Fino Eléctrico sherry but we thought 2½ shots of fino better balanced the rich amaretto.
-That was until, inspired by playing Petanque in France whilst sipping on pastis, we tried Andrew's original spec but with an additional half barspoon float of absinthe.
-To be honest, we tried pastis first but the liquorice notes detracted from the drink.
-However, we think absinthe adds a balancing layer of harmonious additional complexity.
-Hope you agree?
+Inspired by playing Petanque in France whilst sipping on pastis, I tried Andrew's original spec but with an additional float of absinthe.
+To be honest, I tried pastis first but the liquorice notes detracted from the cocktail.
+A couple of dashes of absinthe merge with the body of the cocktail to add harmonious additional complexity.
+Hope you agree.